zaoyang/30-days-of-vue/day-19/day-19.md

 I> Instead of using an external Vue instance (an EventBus), application wide custom events can also be propagated with the help of the application root instance itself - [this.$root](https://vuejs.org/v2/guide/components-edge-cases.html#Accessing-the-Root-Instance).
 Using either the app root instance or an EventBus to facilitate communication is not a recommended approach to handling application data.

 We’ll be looking at how a simple global store can be a much more useful method to handling application data tomorrow.
-We'll see you tomorrow!
+See you then!